outworkers/phantom/README.md

 Using a set of conventions phantom can automate the entire process of using ZooKeeper in a distributed environment.
 Phantom will deal with a large series of concerns for you, specifically:

-- Creating a ZooKeeper client and initilising it in due time.
+- Creating a ZooKeeper client and initialising it in due time.
 - Fetching and parsing a sequence of Cassandra ports from ZooKeeper.
 - Creating a Cluster configuration based on the sequence of Cassandra ports available in ZooKeeper.
 - Creating an implicit session for queries to execute.